 - The Clinician may refer you directly to another department for further investigations or for a surgical opinion (they will advise you of this by letter or telephone).

 - If NO further management is indicated by CMATS following your investigations, you may be discharged back to the care of you GP.
 If you have a change in your symptoms in the future your GP or Primary Care Practitioner will be able to re-refer you to the CMATS team for further assessment.

-- In some cases your CMATS clinician may advise you to continue with self management strategies (click -self management strategies to take you to the web pages for further information).
-They may advise that at this stage no further input is required however they may keep your case ‘open’ for a period of 6 months so if you have a flare of your symptoms you can contact the CMATS administration team to organise a review with your clinician.
+- In some cases your CMATS clinician may advise you to continue with self management strategies and that at this stage no further input is required.
+They may however keep your case ‘open’ for a period of 6 months so if you have a flare of your symptoms you can contact the CMATS administration team to organise a review.

 For further information on self management strategies follow the link to view the our web pages: self management